Fidel-Leanne/DSA-2-NETWORK-SETUP/README.md

 Each ClientNode object establishes a socket connection with the central node (server) to communicate.
 It has methods to send messages to the server and receive messages from the server.
 When sending a message, it communicates with the server, which in turn broadcasts the message to all other connected clients.
+A client can be removed by typing /quit

 2.3.
 Chatroom Functionality: